sy2002/QNICE-FPGA/vhdl/vga/README.md

 * `vga_video_ram`

-The first block (`vga_register_map`) connects to the CPU using only the CPU clock domain (50 MHx) and the second block (`vga_output`) connects to the VGA output port using only the VGA clock domain (25 MHz).
+The first block (`vga_register_map`) connects to the CPU using only the CPU clock domain (50 MHz), and the second block (`vga_output`) connects to the VGA output port using only the VGA clock domain (25 MHz).
 Only the last block (`vga_video_ram`) uses both clock domains.
+Furthermore, the block named "Clock Domain Crossing" is responsible for copying the configuration and status signals between the two clock domains.

-Each of these blocks will be described below.
+Each of these blocks will be described below:

 ## `vga_register_map`
 This entire block works solely in the CPU clock domain.

-The core of this block is the signal `register_map` that contains the 16 registers accessible by the CPU.
+The core of this block is the signal `register_map` that contains the 24 registers (`0xFF30` - `0xFF47`) accessible by the CPU.

-The output signals from this block are divided into two groups: One group writes to and reads from the Video RAM and the other group provides configuration signals directly to the `vga_output` block.
+The output signals from this block are divided into two groups: One group writes to and reads from the Video RAM and the other group provides configuration signals directly to the `vga_output` block through the "Clock Domain Crossing".

 ## `vga_output`
-This block receives configuration signals from the `vga_register_map` block as well as reads from the three parts of the Video RAM (Display RAM, Font RAM, and Palette RAM).
+This block receives configuration signals from the `vga_register_map` block (via "Clock Domain Crossing") as well as reads from the four parts of the Video RAM (Display RAM, Font RAM, Palette RAM, and Sprite RAM).
 From these, this block generates the VGA output signals.
-This block consists of these three sub blocks:
+This block consists of these three sub
+blocks:
 * `vga_pixel_counters`
 * `vga_text_mode`
+* `vga_sprite`
 * `vga_sync`

 These blocks will be described in the following: